The Huge Benefits of Achieving the Whole Brain State

 The Worry Free Mind by Kershaw and Wade states that practicing the whole brain state and the discipline to achieve this state enables you to resolve past hurts and yearnings, shore up any feelings of inadequacy and keep worry at bay.

 There are a gazillion other benefits of achieving the whole brain state as well.
 When you achieve the whole brain state, you can tell because the internal chatter slows down and you feel calm.
 You automatically shift into Alpha brain state and the brain waves are coherent and synchronized.
-I explained in the last blog that Dr Joe Dispenza wrote that the coherent brain sets the stage for healing as an orderly, new synchronized signal to the body from the brain organizes all of the diverse body systems into homeostasis.
+Dr Joe Dispenza wrote that the coherent brain sets the stage for healing as an orderly, new synchronized signal to the body from the brain organizes all of the diverse body systems into homeostasis.

 Les Fehmi, researcher and director of the Princeton Biofeedback Center found with recent advances in neuroscience that the quickest way to achieve the whole brain state is to concentrate on space.
 He found that when his students focused on space, blood flowed equally to both sides of the brain and produced the whole brain state, as both hemispheres started to function equally at the same time instead of one hemisphere at a time, which is the usual.

 Buddhist monks have known this for over a thousand years.
 Buddhist meditators are instructed to focus on space, for example the space in a mandala.
 As a result of this focus on “nothing” the whole brain is flooded with synchronous Alpha waves which calms the system and shuts out worry.
 The result is more flexible processing and feelings of lightness, well-being and creativity.